List of BioShock characters: Eleanor Lamb

 The daughter of Sofia Lamb, and a previous Little Sister.
 Roughly ten years after the 1958 New Year's Eve Riots, she contacts Subject Delta, beginning the events of BioShock 2.
 Eleanor still remembers Delta as her "Father" after ten years and knows he is searching for her.
 Throughout the course of the game, she will leave him gifts and messages written on the walls of the city.
-In the story of BioShock 2, her behavior is influenced by Delta's actions towards the Little Sisters and NPCs, culminating in her surgically converting herself into a Big Sister so she can fight alongside him.
+In the story of BioShock 2, her behavior is influenced by Delta's actions towards the Little Sisters and NPCs, culminating in her donning a Big Sister Suit so she can fight alongside him.
 She is voiced by Sydney Unseth and Sarah Bolger.

 Sofia Lamb

-Dr. Sofia Lamb is the primary antagonist of BioShock 2.
+Dr. Sofia Lamb is the main antagonist of BioShock 2.
 She has taken over Andrew Ryan's position as the leader of Rapture, albeit with a completely different ideological view revolving around collectivism.
 Hoping to restore the city as a utopia centered around her daughter Eleanor, she uses her skills as a psychiatrist to brainwash most of the remaining Splicers in the city, forming a cult known as "The Family".
 She sends out members of The Family to prevent Subject Delta from reuniting with Eleanor, and even tries to smother her daughter to kill him.
 At the end of the game, she is either rescued or drowned by Eleanor, who has come to resent her abusive mother.
 She is voiced by Fenella Woolgar.

 In 2013, Liz Lanier of Game Informer included Lamb among top ten female villains in video games, stating that "an extremist obsessed with the "greater good," Lamb will sacrifice anything and anyone for her own agenda; whether that means brainwashing or murdering to create her utopia, she's down."

-Brute Splicer

-The Splicer model "Brute" is exclusive to the second game.
-The Brute is named as such due to his sheer amount of physical strength and raw muscle, resembling a hairless gorilla.
-This Splicer is motivated primarily by an addiction to violence, as opposed to the religious fervor and cult of personality motivating the other Splicers in Sophia Lamb's "Family".
-He is voiced by Rick D. Wasserman.